Study-Buddy-G2S6/Study-Buddy-G2S6.github.io/index.md

 - Add/remove courses and update personal information.

 ![Profile](images/profile-page.png)
-*caption*

-*(Take screenshots of the Profile page and Edit Profile page, save them as doc/profile-page.png and doc/profile-edit-page.png)*
+*(Take screenshots of the Profile page and Edit Profile page, save them as images/profile-page.png and images/profile-edit-page.png)*

 ### Creating and Managing Study Sessions
 Users can create, edit, join, or view their own sessions.